 If possible, remove the metal box that isolates the ice cube tray/freezer section, but leave the temp probe alone.
 This will give a better overall temperature control within the cooling box.

-The more coils, the better the pull-down effect and the more efficient the unit operates.
-Depending on the brand/model that you are using, you may encounter insulation between the housing and the inner box when drilling your input/output holes.
-There is no need to seal the door.
+The more coils, the better the temperature-reducing effect and the more efficient the unit operates.
+Depending on the brand/model of the refrigerator that you are using, you may encounter insulation between the housing and the inner box when drilling your input/output holes.
+There is no need to seal the refrigerator door.
 You might need access if something goes wrong down the road.
-Besides, it's a great place to keep your additives that require refrigeration after opening.
+Besides, it's a great place to keep your additives that require refrigeration after opening them.

-- Drill your access holes in the top or sides, it really doesn't matter.
+- Drill your access holes in the top or sides, it doesn't matter.